-The Artist/Artist led team is required to provide a turnkey solution for the delivery of the artwork.
-As Principal Contractor on this site, the Artist/Artist led team is expected to manage all transport, access, traffic control, security, crane, fencing and permits and clearances required to effectively install the completed artwork in its final location.
+The artist is required to provide a turnkey solution for the delivery of the artwork.
+As Principal Contractor on this site, the artist is expected to manage all transport, access, traffic control, security, crane, fencing and permits and clearances required to effectively install the completed artwork in its final location.